weareunderdesign/weareunder.design/underground.md

 ## being

-at under, we believe humanity is evolving into an interdisciplinary species. we integrate design practices across sound, motion, visuals, interaction, and beyond. by breaking barriers, we craft holistic solutions that engage all senses and resonate across mediums.
+at under, we believe humanity is evolving into an interdisciplinary species. we integrate design practices across sound, motion, visuals, interaction, and beyond. by breaking barriers between mediums and idea-execution, we craft holistic solutions that engage all senses.
-we see a future where creativity connects us more deeply to our work rather than separating us from it. as technology "disappears", we can reconnect creators with their work, removing barriers between idea and execution.
+we see a future where creativity connects us more deeply to our work. as technology "disappears", we reconnect creators with their work through methodologies that eliminate barriers to creation - something we've optimized since day one.
-this isn't new for us. since day one, we've optimized our creative process. our journey focuses on developing methodologies that eliminate barriers to creation.
 solving our own problems first is core to our philosophy. we ensure our products and services are practical solutions born from real experience.
 this approach allows us to: